Weighing in on Pneumococcal Vaccine Recommendations in Adults Over Age 65

 Pneumococcal pneumonia incidence has dropped significantly — ninefold according to the CDC — since PCV13 was introduced in 2010.
 Specifically, the serotypes of pneumococcus, which reduced, were those covered by PCV13.
 Children often carry the bacteria, and their continued vaccination has reduced disease burden for older adults.
 Basically, near universal vaccination of children in the U.S. has reduced exposure for older adults.

 The change has given clinicians more flexibility in how we discuss vaccinations.
 We can prioritize time in the office for the most high-yield disease prevention.
 For patients, it may be confusing.
 It’s more difficult to grasp vaccination of another group (children) having such an enormous impact on a different demographic.
 We need to be more straightforward with patients, and we should be celebrating this as vaccination success.

 High risk patients include those:

 I like the recommendation to give PVC13 one year before PPSV23; it offers a better immune response.
 And the good news is that PCV13 is safe with incredibly rare reporting of side effects.

-During annual wellness exams is the best time to think about prevention (although Medicare doesn’t cover annual visits).
+During annual wellness exams is the best time to think about prevention.
 If patients come in for other reasons, and we have time, I try to address one health maintenance item such as vaccines — including for pneumococcal pneumonia, influenza, zoster or Tdap.

 Due to the complexity of patients we face and the care settings we see patients in geriatrics, I am still recommending PCV13 for most of my patients, but I suspect the outcome of less PCV13 serotype pneumonias will continue to improve as vaccination rates in children continue to stay strong.